Tripe

 Seam Tripe is a much larger stomach (omasum), it is usually cooked in milk and sliced Onion then seasoned with pepper and its ready to cook.

-Chitterlings and Maws are pig intestine, that are cleaned, rinsed and bleached ready for cooking.
+Loose Chitterlings described as 'Pipes and Maws' are pig intestine, that are cleaned, bleached and cooked ready for further cooking as required.

-Cow Heel is the whole heel (cut in half) that are cleaned, dressed and bleached ready for cooking
+Cow Heel is the whole heel (cut in half) that are cleaned, bleached, dressed and cooked ready for further cooking.

 Raw Tripe (Masom) is cleaned but not dressed or bleached.